Resources for New Parents of a Child with Down syndrome

 Resources for new parents of a child with Down syndrome are crucial, as I discovered seven years ago while I was expecting my daughter, Moxie.

 Having had an amnio, I knew she was coming with Down syndrome.
-I suppose my background in disability should have made it easier, same goes for my being deaf and having TBI, PTSD… but it didn’t.
+I suppose my background in disability should have made it easier, same goes for my being deaf and neurodiverse… but it didn’t.

 I locked myself up everyday in my offices either at work or at home, and spent countless hours scouring the internet in hope of finding information that would point to a life that would not be bad, either for our daughter or for ourselves.